FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.md

 ## Determine configuration type

-`siibra` accepts a variety of coniguration types.
+`siibra` accepts a variety of configuration types.
 Nonetheless, it has limitations.

 ### 1. Atlas concepts
 - Atlas: